zachomedia/cert-manager-webhook-pdns/README.md

               # Server ID for the PowerDNS API.
               # When unset, defaults to "localhost".
+              #
+              # This should generally be left unset, and used
+              # only if you have a proxy in front of the PowerDNS API
+              # that requires a different value.
               serverID: localhost

               # Request headers when connecting to the PowerDNS API.